An app on my Smartphone keeps crashing.

 I write to music.
 Blog to music.
 Tunes are playing the moment I’m up until the second I’m in bed.
 There’s nothing better than loud music to calm me down.
 I still giggle about moving back to Arborg, and I drove around town blaring “Uprising” by Muse – speakers rattling.

-As I remained on the line with Fido, hoping they could restore my music, I thought about my RCA Walkman my parents bought me the summer after grade four.
+As I remained on the line with Fido, hoping they could restore my music, I thought about my General Electric Walkman my parents bought me the summer after grade four.
 It’s in my memory box.
 Collecting dust.

 It was the coolest.
 It had fast forward and AM/FM radio.
 And equalizers.
 Music helps me sleep, and I’d fall asleep to Heart and Roxette.
 However, I didn’t have a concept of volume.
 And my sister would often dangle her head from the top bunk: “Tammy (silence) … Tammy (silence) … Tammy!
 Gawd, are you deaf?
 Turn it down!”

 But the concept of the Walkman was simple.
 Pop in a cassette and press play.
 Sure, the magnetic tape might loosen.
-Which we’d tightened with a pen.
+Tightened that with a pen.
 Snapped cassette?
 Use a slice of tape.
 No customer support required.